top of page

 Why Holding Assets (And Debt) Is Good In An Inflationary Environment

 2022 is almost here.
-With the coming of a New Year, we always like to take some time to reflect on the best ways to set ourselves up for success over the coming 12 months.
-With more lock downs on the horizon due to COVID-19, and bold headlines of coming inflation and rising prices, it can leave many worried about what the future holds.
-Luckily, there are some things we can do to protect ourselves from both the pandemic and inflation: a robust vaccination program. 😂
+With the arrival of the New Year, we always like to take some time to reflect on the best ways to set ourselves up for success over the next 12 months.
+With the possibility of more lock-downs due to COVID-19 and headlines predicting rising inflation and prices, many people are worried about what the future holds.
+Fortunately, there are steps we can take to protect ourselves from both the pandemic and inflation, one of which is a robust vaccination program. 😂

-But how do we vaccinate ourselves against inflation?
-Recent news articles are telling us that inflation has hit 18 year highs and is sitting at 4.7%.
-The highest it’s been since 2003 and how long it will last is anyone’s guess.
+But how can we vaccinate ourselves against inflation in such an inflationary environment?
+Recent news articles have reported that inflation has reached an 18-year high, sitting at 4.7%.
+This is the highest it's been since 2003, and predicting how long it will last is uncertain.

-To answer this question, let's look at what inflation means.
-Inflation is the general increase in prices and a corresponding fall in the purchasing power of your money.
-It means that your money is losing value at a rate of 4.7%.
-If you aren’t making at least that amount in your investments, your purchasing power is going down.
+To address this question, let's first understand what inflation means.
+Inflation is the general increase in prices and the corresponding decrease in the purchasing power of your money.
+This means that your money is losing value at a rate of 4.7%.
+If your investments aren't generating at least that amount in returns, your purchasing power is declining.

 So What Can We Do?